-3.6 Comparison with other local monitoring sites
+3.6 Comparison with Other Local Monitoring Sites

-Table 3-3 compares the annual mean concentrations at Birmingham Airport with other air quality monitoring sites in Birmingham.
+Table 3-2 compares the annual mean concentrations at Birmingham Airport with other air quality monitoring sites in Birmingham.
 The sites selected are all part of the UK's national Automatic Urban and Rural Network (AURN) and are as follows:

-- Birmingham Tyburn: An urban background site, located within the car park of council owned offices. - Birmingham Tyburn Roadside: An urban traffic site located on the south side of the A38 in Tyburn outside council owned offices, and approximately 700 metres to the north of the M6 motorway. - Birmingham Acocks Green: Another urban background site, located within the grounds of an annex to a large school near Shirley road.
+- Birmingham Tyburn: An urban background site, located within the car park of council owned offices. - Birmingham Tyburn Roadside (closed Sept 16) / Birmingham A4540 Roadside (opened 9th Sept 2016): An urban traffic site located on the south side of the A38 in Tyburn outside council owned offices, and approximately 700 metres to the north of the M6 motorway.
+The site was relocated part way through the year to a location on the east side of the A4540 in Bordesley. - Birmingham Acocks Green: Another urban background site, located within the grounds of an annex to a large school near Shirley Road.